The Christian Embassy ministry center for New York City is in an office building two blocks from the United Nations.

 The Austin’s and their CE team connect on deep levels relating from their own experiences living internationally.
-Serving with Campus Crusade for Christ for 42 years, John and Joanne spent 16 of those years ministering in 4 different African countries.
+Serving with Cru for 42 years, John and Joanne spent 16 of those years ministering in 4 different African countries.

 They raised their children in various cross-cultural environments and know first-hand, the challenges transition can bring.

 There are 30 to 40 wives involved.
 “We have seen God use the wife so many times,” states John.
 “The husband observes something at work through their wife’s involvement with us and often, that translates into spiritual hunger and life-changing involvement for the husband.”

 In the last year, the Christian Embassy team hosted an event featuring the Art of Marriage study which was created by Family Life ministries.